All Grants Fund

 GiveWell’s top charities

 We grant to the highest-impact opportunities among our top charities.
-Funding for these types of grants often comes from the Maximum Impact Fund.
+Funding for these types of grants often comes from the Top Charities Fund.
 An example of grants in this category:

 - $79.9 million for Malaria Consortium's seasonal malaria chemoprevention (SMC) program in Nigeria, Burkina Faso, Chad, and Togo (January 2022).
-This program was extremely cost-effective in the past: we estimate that 2020 grants saved lives for $4,500 on average.
+This program was extremely cost-effective in the past: we estimate that the cost per life saved was $4,500, on average, for seasonal malaria chemoprevention grants we recommended in 2020.
 This grant allows Malaria Consortium to maintain its current scale in several regions through 2023 or 2024 (depending on region).